 Accounting for z/VM and Linux under z/VM

-Many installations are asking for information on how to accomplish accounting and chargeback for the Linux on z/VM environment.
-ESALPS was designed to meet this requirement and is used by many installations for this function.
+Many installations are asking for information on how to accomplish accounting and chargeback for the Linux on z/VM environment. zVPS was designed to meet this requirement and is used by many installations for this function.

 When one department runs on one server, or one application runs on one server, charge back is not difficult - charge the department for the server plus overhead.
 But when there may be 100 servers on one z/VM system, how should a company charge for the resources?